websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/publishing-and-sharing/managing-document-access/enabling-and-configuring-sharing.md

 1. Under *Content and Data*, click *Sharing*.

     ```{note}
     The Sharing option is unavailable when Sharing is disabled at the System Scope.
-See `Global Sharing Configuration <#global-sharing-configuration>`_ to modify the System Scope settings.
+See [Global Sharing Configuration](#global-sharing-configuration) to modify the System Scope settings.
     ```

 1. Under *Virtual Instance Scope*, select *Sharing*.